 The flooring in a Tuscan style home is made from slate, stone, tile or dark stained timber.
 The more the use of natural material the closer it is to the Tuscan architecture.
 If you want to use rugs, then go for the large woven ones.
 The rugs should provide the room with a soft sensual feel that is next to the hard surfaces.

 The most important charm of the Tuscan floor is that the same outside floor runs inside the house.
 These are separated by the large French windows, which you can keep it open during the warm months for fresh air.
 The kitchen and the dining area in the Tuscan style home runs as an extension of the house, which allows the family to get together and enjoy their lunch and dinners.
 With the right concrete contractor, you are assured that you will achieve whatever plan you have in mind, and your money and flooring will not go to waste.

 Tuscans love metal work.
 Therefore, creating and adding any furniture you should stick to the rough iron look.
 The furniture should match the Tuscan architecture, but also be functional and sophisticated.
 The wood furniture should always be stained in dark color.
 Select hand carved furniture, old pottery and a lot of antiques that forms an integral part of the Tuscan architecture.

 Once you get an idea of the Tuscan architecture, then it becomes easier to design the elements into your homes.
 Tuscany has a lot of artistic and cultural heritage.

-This is expressed in their art galleries, palaces, villages, museums and churches.
+This is expressed tuscan interior designs in their art galleries, palaces, villages, museums and churches.

-The part of this culture is found in the Tuscan interior designs and in the architecture of their homes.
+The part of this culture found in the tuscan style home designs and in the architecture of their homes.